 You will be directed to the trusted download page for Firefox on Mozilla’s website.

-• Do what you must do to download the Firefox package.
+• Download the Firefox package.

 Ideally, you should get the latest Firefox build available for your PC because the newest browser version provides the best outcomes.